z-aqib/machine-learning-algorithms/challenger1/README.md

 - after multiple grids the best params were 200 estimators, 0.1 learning rate, 2 max depth but still accuracy is low
 - best accuracy was achieved at "None" parameters, when brackets are empty
 - best algorithm feature importance is at 35 features.
 40 is good as well, but 30 has alot of deterioration
-- bagging was best at 100. i tested all bagging from 1 to 100 and the lowest roc was at bagging=3 and highest roc at bagging=4 but still
+- bagging was best at 100. i tested all bagging from 1 to 100 and the lowest roc was at bagging=3 and highest roc at bagging=4 but still accuracy was low on both. bagging=99 was an outlier, but bagging=100 and bagging=150 were highest.

 ### Analyzing Algorithm Feature Importance
 | case number | features | accuracy |